 Upon dismissal, the students are to leave the school grounds and go directly home.
 Exceptions will be made for patrols, students assigned to special tasks, activities or projects.
-All early dismissals must be cleared through the office; and all students must be picked up by parent/guardian from the office.
+From the main building, Kinders and 1st graders will continue to be picked up by paras and escorted to the buses and car pick up.